Natalie Rivier, R.H.N., CSNN Ottawa Branch Manager

 Following the births of her two sons, Cat continued her evolution by certifying as a doula, leveraging the combination of her profound birth experiences and long running, informal advocacy for healthy pregnancy and natural birthing into a deeply empowering professional endeavor.
 One hundred births and several additional certifications later, Cat made her most fulfilling career move to date.
 Bringing her long simmering passion around nutrition and holistic health to the Canadian School of Natural Nutrition and study toward a diploma in Natural Nutrition.

-Cat teaches Symptomatology 1 and Pediatrics, while also facilitating Case Study Practicums.
+Cat teaches Pediatrics as well as Body-Mind-Spirit: The Mind Connection, while also facilitating Case Study Practicums.
 Teaching and sparking passion in others is what she most enjoys.
 Outside of the classroom, you can find Cat supporting new mothers through prenatal and postpartum nutrition workshops, running culinary workshops, or delivering corporate presentations as The Office Nutritionist.
 Ever committed to learning new things and meeting new people, when not working, you can most likely find Cat in her kitchen whipping up new recipes or in the yoga studio pushing her limits.
 She also tries to find time to run, bike or cross-country ski, whenever she can.

 Nicole Fodor, R.H.N.